nodemailer/nodemailer-web/content/about/index.md

 ### Nodemailer PRO features

-- A single module with **zero dependencies**.
-Code is easily auditable as there are no dark corners
+- A single module with **zero dependencies** – code is easily auditable, as there are no dark corners
 - Heavy focus on **security**, no-one likes [RCE vulnerabilities](http://thehackernews.com/2017/01/phpmailer-swiftmailer-zendmail.html)
 - **Unicode support** to use any characters, including emoji 💪
 - **Windows support** – you can install it with [npm](https://www.npmjs.com/package/@nodemailer/pro) on Windows just like any other module, there are no compiled dependencies.
-Use it from Azure or from your Windows box hassle free.
+Use it hassle free from Azure or from your Windows box
-- Use **HTML content** as well as **plain text** alternative
+- Use **HTML content**, as well as **plain text** alternative
 - Add **[Attachments](/message/attachments/)** to messages
-- **[Embedded](/message/embedded-images/)** image attachments for HTML content, so your design does not get blocked
+- **[Embedded](/message/embedded-images/)** image attachments for HTML content, so that your design does not get blocked
-- Secure email delivery using **SSL/STARTTLS**
+- Secure email delivery using **TLS/STARTTLS**
 - Different **[transport methods](/transports/)** in addition to the built-in **[SMTP support](/smtp/)**
 - Sign messages with **[DKIM sign](/dkim/)**
 - Custom **[Plugin support](/plugins/)** for manipulating messages